On this page

 Read the requirements and how to meet them for your service type:

-- HS33 for centre-based services
+- HS33 Alcohol and other substances – centre-based services

-- HS16 for hospital-based services
+- HS16 Alcohol and other substances – hospital-based services

-- HS33 for kōhanga reo
+- HS33 Alcohol and other substances – kōhanga reo

-Child car restraint
+Child car restraint#

 Under New Zealand law, children under 7 years old must use an approved child restraint suitable for their age and size.
 If a child is 7 years old, they must be secured in a restraint if available in the vehicle.